-Therefore, when you launch a product this year, it’s important that you know how to get reviews on Amazon — and how to get them quickly and legally.
+When you launch a product this year, it’s important that you know how to get reviews on Amazon — and how to get them quickly and within Amazon’s TOS.

 Important: As of this writing, all of the methods listed below are viable ways to get product reviews and do not violate Amazon’s terms of service.